 Get Involved on Campus

-- Advisory Council on Sexual and Gender-Based Misconduct.
-An interdisciplinary group of staff members and students, the Advisory Council reports
+- Advisory Council on Sexual and Gender-Based Misconduct (on hiatus).
+An interdisciplinary group of staff members and students, the advisory council reports

 directly to the President’s Office about issues related to sexual misconduct policy,

 prevention and resources at Skidmore.
 Please consider attending any of the regular

 community forums hosted by the ACSGBM.
 If you are interested in joining the advisory

 council or would like more information about Skidmore’s prevention efforts and response

 to the issues of sexual misconduct, dating violence or stalking, please contact any